michaelhwillingham/michaelhwillingham/_pages/about.md

 * The Pittsburgh Steelers
 * The Gooners (Arsenal)

 My proudest accomplishment to date* is <a href="https://texas.forums.rivals.com/threads/flight-tracking-alert.501401/">my thread on Orangebloods</a>, which orchestrated the wild Urban Meyer to Texas flight-tracking saga of Winter 2020.
+It was <a href="https://www.outkick.com/urban-meyer-horseshoe-bay-texas-resort-fox-sport/">hot news</a> for a week.

+<img src="/images/texas.jpeg">

 I also believe that Luka will win MVP this year, and I'm willing to die on that hill.
-In general - if your sporting interests align with any of fine organizations I've listed off, we will probably be friends.

-<img src="/images/texas.jpeg">
+Want to know stats about the Mavs running a historically efficient offense last year?
+I'm your guy.

 <img src="/images/cuban.jpeg">

+ In general - if your sporting interests align with any of the fine organizations I've listed off, we will probably be friends.

 Outside of just watching sports, I actively try to play basketball as much possible.
 It was my central out-of-school activity for many years growing up, and the sport has been an important part of my life.
 From my recent, <a href="https://leagues.uhlife.com/profile_career.aspx?RegionID=10&SeasonDivisionID=3220&PlayerID=34170">statistically *dominant***</a> 2019 season playing with Life Time, I think it is fair to say that I've still got it.